 - Support alignment with existing efforts, such as apprenticeship and work-based learning, for students to earn eligible program credentials that lead into health-care careers such as nursing; and

 - If unexpended resources exist or if the program use is less than anticipated, to expand eligible programs in allied health based on in-demand credential needs or include high school equivalency support and attainment for students without a high school degree who participate in the program.

 Under current law, a nurse who holds a volunteer nurse license cannot get paid for nursing tasks.
-The bill removes this limitation.
+The act removes this limitation.

-The bill directs the nurse-physician advisory task force for Colorado health care to make recommendations on:
+The act directs the nurse-physician advisory task force for Colorado health care to make recommendations on: